It's Oh So Quiet: Synopsis

-Release

-The music video for "It's Oh So Quiet" premiered on MTV during the week ending on August 20, 1995.

-Awards and nominations
+Awards

-"It's Oh So Quiet" video received six nominations for the MTV Video Music Awards for 1996 including Best Female Video, Best Art Direction, Breakthrough Video, Best Direction in a Video, International Viewer's Choice Award — MTV Europe, and Best Choreography in a Video, winning in the latter category.
+The "It's Oh So Quiet" video received six nominations for the MTV Video Music Awards for 1996 including Best Female Video, Best Art Direction, Breakthrough Video, Best Direction in a Video, International Viewer's Choice Award — MTV Europe, and Best Choreography in a Video, winning in the latter category.
 The video was also nominated for a Grammy Award for Best Music Video - Short Form, losing to "Scream" by Michael Jackson and his sister Janet.

-In October 2007, MuchMoreMusic placed "It's Oh So Quiet" as number 8 of the Top 40 Most Memorable Music Videos on Listed.
+In October 2007, MuchMoreMusic placed "It's Oh So Quiet" as number eight of the Top 40 Most Memorable Music Videos on Listed.